Forest Municipal Hall: Portals

 The main portal, located on the Chaussée de Bruxelles/Brusselsesteenweg, facing the park and at the foot of the tower, is made of blue stone.
-It gives access to the Wedding Room, located on the ground floor, and to a monumental staircase of black, grey and white marble which leads to the Municipal Council Room.
+It gives access to the Wedding Room, located on the ground floor, and to a monumental staircase of black, grey and white marble, which leads to the Municipal Council Room.
 The second portal, located on the right side of the building, on the Rue du Curé/Pastoorsstraat, is smaller and gives access to the ticket and administrative offices.
 The capitals of the portals' pillars are decorated with bas-reliefs that evoke family life and local trades such as brewing, laundry or shoemaking.

-Facades
+Façades

-Combining orange brick and blue stone, the facades have numerous brick pilasters whose blue stone capitals are adorned with masks from Greek tragedy or the mouths of animals (e.g. fish, felines) from which sometimes emerge drain pipes.
-The facades have many stepped gables, the largest of which bear representations of a pelican and a seahorse.
+Combining orange brick and blue stone, the façades have numerous brick pilasters whose blue stone capitals are adorned with masks from Greek tragedy or the mouths of animals (e.g. fish, felines) from which sometimes emerge drain pipes.
+The façades have many stepped gables, the largest of which bears representations of a pelican and a seahorse.